System and LabeledSystem#

 )

-tuple(1,2,3) means don’t copy atom configuration in x direction, make 2 copys in y direction, make 3 copys in z direction.
+tuple(1,2,3) means don’t copy atom configuration in x direction, make 2 copies in y direction, make 3 copies in z direction.

 perturb#